Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Nonconvex PhaseCut and its landscape

 where

 We can thus write the reformulated, constrained problem over $U$ as

 Similarly to before, in the unregularized case $\lambda = 0$, we can take

 We now consider the nonconvex landscape of \eqref{eq:phasecut_gen}.
 The feasible set of \eqref{eq:phasecut_gen} is a Riemannian manifold (a product of spheres); apart from the (discrete) case $p = 1$ and $\F = \R$, the problem is smooth.
 A feasible point $U$ is a second-order critical point if the Riemannian gradient of the objective is zero and the Riemannian Hessian is positive semidefinite at $U$ (see \Cref{sec:phasecut_proof} for more details).
-Our landscape result for such second-order critical points looks similar to \Cref{thm:landscape_sqrt}: \begin{theorem} In the case $\F = \R$, assume $p \geq 2$.
-Under the model \eqref{eq:phasecut_model}, every second-order critical point $U$ of \eqref{eq:phasecut_gen}, satisfies, with $X = (n \lambda I_d + F^* F)^{-1} \diag(y) U$, for all $R \in \F^{p \times \gtrank}$,
+Our landscape result for such second-order critical points looks similar to \Cref{thm:landscape_sqrt}: \begin{theorem} Let the search rank $p$ satisfy \begin{itemize} \item $p \geq 2$ in the real case $\F = \R$, or \item $p \geq 1$ in the complex case $\F = \C$. \end{itemize} Under the model \eqref{eq:phasecut_model} for $X_* \in \F^{d \times r}$, every second-order critical point $U$ of \eqref{eq:phasecut_gen}, satisfies, with $X = (n \lambda I_d + F^* F)^{-1} F^* \diag(y) U$, for all $R \in \F^{p \times \gtrank}$,